Welcome to today's edition of the Rush 24-7 podcast.

 They are more interested in defeating George W. Bush.

-Speaking of that, uh yesterday on ABC's The View during the hot topics discussion about the president's 9-11 speech, Elizabeth Hasselbeck said to Rosie O'Donnell, we're on the offense because we were attacked five years ago, Rosie.
+Speaking of that, yesterday on ABC's The View during the hot topics discussion about the president's 9-11 speech, Elizabeth Hasselbeck said to Rosie O'Donnell, we're on the offense because we were attacked five years ago, Rosie.

 We were attacked not by a nation.

-In a country like America, where we have a separation of church and state.
+Radical Christianity is just as threatening as radical Islam in a country like America, where we have a separation of church and state.

 A glittering jewel of colossal ignorance who believes that she's the smartest woman in the world next to Hillary because she has a fawning New York entertainment media propping her up.